Patent opposition proceedings: Patent opposition in countries

 Each country may have its own reasons to introduce opposition procedures, or not to introduce such procedures, under its national law.
 Among the countries that have an opposition system, procedural and substantive requirements have some common aspects, but are different in details.
 Such differences may include: pre-grant or post-grant opposition, entitlement to file an opposition, period for filing an opposition, grounds for an opposition etc.

 European Patent Office

-In the context of the proceedings at the European Patent Office (EPO), third parties may challenge the validity of a granted European patent by filing a post-grant opposition under the European Patent Convention (EPC).
+In the context of the proceedings at the European Patent Office (EPO), any person other than the patent proprietor may challenge the validity of a granted European patent by filing a post-grant opposition under the European Patent Convention (EPC).
 The term for filing an opposition with the EPO is nine months from the publication of the mention of the grant of the European patent in the European Patent Bulletin.

 France

 Opposition proceedings may be filed against French patents granted since April 1, 2020.
 The term for filing an opposition with the National Institute of Industrial Property (INPI) is nine months from the grant of the French patent.
 An opposition may be filed by a strawman.